Last updated on June 29th, 2022 at 12:20 am

 This means if you have a credit limit of $2,000, your combined credit card balance shouldn’t exceed $600.
 Otherwise, your CUR will be greater than 30%.
 Even if you always pay the balance on time, your credit score will still be negatively affected.
 The best way to stay under this ratio is by always paying off credit card balances promptly.

 Maintaining a good credit report comes with so many benefits, including giving you access to loans and credit cards.
-We’ve highlighted some tips here to help you ensure you achieve and maintain an excellent credit standing.
+We’ve highlighted some tips here to help you ensure you can build your credit and then maintain that excellent credit standing.
 How will you put these ideas into practice in your finanacial life?